psi4/psi4/doc/sphinxman/source/simint.rst

 runs libderiv from Libint for derivative integrals and simint for non-derivative integrals.
 Note that present AM maximum is ``$$(gg|gg)$$``

+.. warning:: simint seems to be having some problems with Intel 2018 compilers. presently disabled in conda package.

 Installation
 ~~~~~~~~~~~~